mkaplan07/chr-fx/README.md

 ![rate limited](/src/assets/chr-err.gif)

-ErrCmp is also triggered on failed requests.
+ErrCmp is also triggered by failed requests.